obodriagovatvonagedotcom/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 - If you deployed one of our demo backend applications on the previous step, you will need to:
   -  login in using your *api key* and *api secret*
     ![Login](/assets/images/client-sdk/contact-center/login.png)
-  - and then you can create a new application by entering a name and clicking *Create* [to update screenshot].
+  - and then you can create a new application by entering a name and clicking *Create*:
     ![Setup](/assets/images/client-sdk/contact-center/setup.png)

 - Otherwise, you can also use the [API directly](_documentation/concepts/guides/applications/curl#getting-started-with-applications)